Asheville Travel Practicalities

 The Asheville-Buncombe Library System, with 12 locations in Asheville and Buncombe County, has computers and internet service at all locations, free for local library cardholders and with a small charge ($1 per hour) for guests without local library cards.

 In Asheville you have access to excellent, nationally recognized health care.
 The main hospital in the Asheville area is Mission Hospital (509 Biltmore Ave., Asheville, 828-213-1111, www.mission-health.org), a not-for-profit independent community hospital.
 It is the tertiary referral center for the Western North Carolina region.
 Together with its sister campus, St. Joseph Hospital, (St. Joseph was merged into Mission in 1998) it is licensed for 800 hospital beds and currently has 730 beds.
 Mission has around 550 physicians on the medical staff licensed in some 50 specialties, plus more than 1,800 RNs.
 Mission currently has about 40,000 hospital admissions per year, and that’s expected to grow to nearly 50,000 over the next 10 to 15 years.
 The hospital, on a 90-acre campus on Biltmore Avenue just south of the main Downtown area, has more than 8,500 employees in the metro area, making it the largest private employer in the region.
-In mid-2013, Mission announced plans to build a new $350 million tower to replace aging facilities on the old St. Joseph Hospital campus.
+Mission is building a new $350 million tower to replace aging facilities on the old St. Joseph Hospital campus.
 It recently opened a new cancer center and a new office complex off Biltmore Avenue.

 The Mission system includes Blue Ridge Regional Hospital in Spruce Pine, McDowell Hospital in Marion, Transylvania Regional Hospital in Brevard and Mission Children’s Hospital in Asheville.
-In 2013, CarePartners Health Care, a 1,200-employee company that offers rehabilitation services, is affiliated with Mission.
+CarePartners Health Care, a 1,200-employee company that offers rehabilitation services, is affiliated with Mission.
 Mission is the state’s sixth largest hospital system and is the busiest surgical hospital in North Carolina.
 Its recognized centers of excellence include cancer, heart, orthopedics, pediatrics, women’s health and neurosciences.

-Thomson Reuters recently ranked Mission Health Systems as one of the top 15 hospital systems in the U.S. Based on surveys of recently discharged patients, about 84% of patients would recommend Mission to friends and family, well above state (71%) and national averages (70%).
+Thomson Reuters has ranked Mission Health Systems as one of the top 15 hospital systems in the U.S. Based on surveys of recently discharged patients, about 84% of patients would recommend Mission to friends and family, well above state (71%) and national averages (70%).
 Only 2% of recent patients would not recommend Mission.

 For emergency care, you can go to Mission Hospital Emergency Room (509 Biltmore Ave., 828-213-1948, www.missionmd.org).
 The emergency room is busy, with more than 100,000 visits a year, but generally patients are seen quickly.
 You can drive to the main entrance off Biltmore Avenue and a valet attendant will park your car.
 The emergency room entrance is well-signed, but drivers unfamiliar with the area may still be confused.
 Mission has a Level II trauma center.
 (Level I offers the highest level of surgical care whiles Levels IV and V offer the lowest.)
 Mission’s is the only Level II center in Western North Carolina, with two helicopters for quickly transporting trauma patients to Asheville from 17 WNC counties.
 The nearest Level I trauma center is at Carolina Medical Centers (www.carolinashealthcare.org/cmc) in Charlotte.